dfrappart/dfrappart.github.io/_posts/2021-10-27-Levering_Logic_apps_to_do_ops_stuff_on_AKS_part1.markdown

 ## 1. Introduction

-In this multi part article, i propose that we have a look on some Ops actions regarding AKS cluster and how, as is proper for a lazy Ops, it is possible to automate some of those actions with Azure services.
+In this multipart article, I propose that we have a look on some Ops actions regarding AKS cluster and how, as is proper for a lazy Ops, it is possible to automate some of those actions with Azure services.

 The content below was highly inspired by [Thomas Stringer](https://www.linkedin.com/in/trstringer/) who published the basis of the stuff that we will do on his [blog](https://trstringer.com/schedule-aks-start-stop-automatically).
-I found that i had to dive in his solution before being able to makes something works and this article is the result of my lacks and struggles.
+I found that I had to dive in his solution before being able to make something works and this article is the result of my lacks and struggles.
 Nevertheless, kudos to him.
-He did help me achieve things i really wanted to do.
+He did help me achieve things I really wanted to do.
 And with that let's get going.

 ## 2. Review of our need

-So, i mentionned Ops actions on AKS cluster. what are we talking about and why it caused me a few headhaches.
+So, I mentioned Ops actions on AKS cluster. what are we talking about and why it caused me a few headaches.
-First let's note that i usually look first on PowerShell and Azure Automation runbook to automate stuff in Azure.
+First let's note that I usually look first on PowerShell and Azure Automation runbook to automate stuff in Azure.
 That is, once the deployment is completed.

 Regarding AKS, it seems that the product team prefers az cli over Azure PowerShell, and features are available first on az cli.